gstripling/stripling_machine_learning_resources/next - Copy.md

 Expand the speaker notes to include more narrative.
 ```

+####Prompt: Write more speaker notes for each slide.
+It is important that this is done.
 ```
 Write more sentences of speaker notes for each slide.
 It is important that this is done.

 ```
+####Prompt: Can you put this content into a table?
 ```
 Can you put this content into a table?
 ```